simonmichael/hledger/MANUAL.md

 - track time and report by day/week/month/project
 - get accurate numbers for client billing and tax filing

 hledger works on linux, mac and windows.
-You can fund ready-to-run binaries of the latest release - see the [download page](DOWNLOAD.html).
-Otherwise, fetch and build the latest release from Hackage with cabal-install.
+People most often build the latest release with cabal-install, like so:
-Eg:

     $ cabal update
     $ cabal install hledger [hledger-web]